Complexity = Anything Can Grow Forever in de Sitter: Restoring time symmetry

 A natural way to restore time-reversal symmetry in the observables is to modify the second step of the CAny prescription so that it selects the result with the minimal value among the slices with a given value for $\abs{{K}}$,

 The minimization is performed over the existing slices, so technically it is only a minor modification.
 This procedure does not alter the conclusion that the constructed covariant notions are complexity proposals, as the linear growth and the switchback effect for AdS black holes remain present.
-As a result, this idea can be thought of as a further enlargement of the space of CAny proposals and might even be advantageous when considering more complicated black holes in AdS.
+We show this explicitly in the \textit{Appendix}.\footnote{One of the authors has recently shown that this class of proposals also satisfies the switchback effect in SdS space \cite{Aguilar-Gutierrez:2023pnn}.} As a result, this idea can be thought of as a further enlargement of the space of CAny proposals and might even be advantageous when considering more complicated black holes in AdS.

-In the dS case, our improved proposal~\eqref{eq.Csym} will receive a contribution from a slice with ${K}<0$ at early times, and ${K}>0$ at late times, as shown in figure \ref{fig:timesymmetric}.
+In the dS case, our improved proposal~\eqref{eq.Csym} will receive a contribution from a slice with ${K}<0$ at early times, and ${K}>0$ at late times, as shown in Fig.~\ref{fig:timesymmetric}.
 A potential subtlety with this generalization is that the complexity growth rate (\ref{eq:Vol late times}) might become discontinuous at the time when the change of CMC slice occurs.
 However, this is in principle allowed in the definition of holographic complexity proposals \cite{Belin:2021bga,Belin:2022xmt}.
+Indeed, the CA proposal applied to a three dimensional AdS black hole generically exhibits the same kind of behavior~\cite{Carmi:2017jqz}.